As the COVID-19 virus continues to spread, newly developed vaccines show promise as new safety tools in the fight against the pandemic.

 Please allow for 30 to 45 minutes for your appointment.
 The actual injection takes only about 5 minutes.
 The screening process prior to receiving your vaccine will take several minutes.
 Medical teams will monitor each vaccine recipient for at least 15 minutes to observe any adverse reactions.

-Beginning April 5, 2021, those ages 16 years and older are eligible to receive a vaccine.
+Beginning May 13, 2021, those ages 12 years and older are eligible to receive the Pfizer vaccine.

 Keep in mind that the majority of children and adolescents experience no symptoms or mild symptoms with COVID-19, though there are children with medical conditions that place them in a high-risk category.
 Children’s immune systems are very different from adults’ immune systems.
-Both Pfizer and Moderna are performing vaccine trials in those as young as age 12.
+Moderna is also performing vaccine trials in those as young as age 12.
 If they are successful, the data will go to the U.S. Food and Drug Administration to review.

 You should consult a healthcare provider as appropriate, based on your symptoms.
 If you experience a severe allergic reaction, call 9-1-1, or go to the nearest hospital.
 Call the vaccination provider or your healthcare provider if you have any side effects that bother you or do not go away.
 Report vaccine side effects to FDA/CDC Vaccine Adverse Event Reporting System (VAERS).
 The VAERS toll-free number is 1-800-822-7967 or report online to https://vaers.hhs.gov/reportevent.html.
 Please include “Moderna COVID-19 Vaccine EUA” in the first line of box #18 of the report form.
 In addition, you can report side effects to ModernaTX, Inc. at 1-866-MODERNA (1-866-663-3762).